 By Tanu Priya

-Editor’s Note: Punishment is the coercion use to enforce the law of the land, which is is one of the pillars of modern civilization.
+Editor’s Note: Punishment is the coercion used to enforce the law of the land, which means it is one of the pillars of modern civilization.
 Providing a peaceful society and life is the duty of the state.
 Lack of punishment causes the law to lose its force and eventually creates a society unable to maintain law and order and a government unable to protect its people.

 Rehabilitation seeks to bring about fundamental changes in offenders and their behavior.
 As in the rehabilitation generally works through education and psychological treatment to reduce the likelihood of future criminality.

 The human society is a cooperative endeavor secured by coercion.
 By coercion, we mean a state where a recognized authority is compelled to punish the individual who contravenes the rules and regulation of the commonwealth.
 The practice of punishment is necessary for the maintenance of this social cohesion.
 Law is one of the important pillars of the state.
 To administer justice, punishment is needed.
 There are various theories of punishment which are retributive, deterrent, and reformative, preventive.